Go to page content

 Good oral hygiene is the way to go.

-• Drink at least eight glasses of water regularly.
+• Drink at least eight glasses of water daily.
 Drinking water can help your mouth stay moist, washing away bacteria and food particles that bacteria can feed on.

 • Quit smoking.
 If you smoke or use tobacco products, quitting can help improve your breath and your overall health.